Daour211/reading-notes/201/class-13b.md

 For a transition to take place, an element must have a change in state, and different styles must be identified for each state.
 The easiest way for determining styles for different states is by using the **:hover**, **:focus**, **:active**, and **:target** pseudo-classes.

-There are four transition related properties in total, including transition-property, transition-duration, transition-timing-function, and transition-delay.
+There are four transition related properties in total, including **transition-propert**, **transition-duration**, **transition-timing-function**, and **transition-delay**.
 Not all of these are required to build a transition, with the first three are the most popular.

 ### Transitional Property

 The transition-property property determines exactly what properties will be altered in conjunction with the other transitional properties.
 By default, all of the properties within an element’s different states will be altered upon change.
 However, only the properties identified within the transition-property value will be affected by any transitions.

 If multiple properties need to be transitioned they may be comma separated within the transition-property value.
 Additionally, the keyword value all may be used to transition all properties of an element.